shimaore/ccnq3/doc/data-dictionary.md

 Although `rule`s and `gateway`s are defined on a per-`sip_domain_name` basis, carriers defined on a per-`host` basis.
 This allows you do have domain-generic routes and gateways, but each host can route to a preferred set of gateways (e.g. closest-gateway first) if desired.
 In that last case, make sure you assign higher weights to the preferred gateways for each `carrier`.

-The `attrs` field of the selected rule is made available in the CDRs.
+The `attrs.cdr` field of the selected rule is made available in the CDRs.
 This feature can be used for example to store rating information so that they do not need to be looked up again (using longest-prefix match) at rating time.

 Operational note: